drspoulsen/24-fa-csi-220/2024-9-4-Lesson-Plan.md

 no precipitation, and how many had precipitation but no snow.
 11. Simplify things.
 Drop all of the columns except for these: DATE, PRCP, SNOW, TMIN, TMAX.

+Thank you Kyle Wilson, for the original lesson plan, which I have modified.